dh-notes/vim-article/main.md

 current word and the current sentence, respectively, even when your cursor is located mid-word or mid-sentence.
-Likewise, `dap` will delete the current paragraph while something like  `ci)` will "change inside parentheses," allowing the author to replace rather than simply delte words.
+Likewise, `dap` will delete the current paragraph while something like  `ci)` will "change inside parentheses," allowing the author to replace rather than simply delete words.
 Try experimenting with incantations like `d2s` or `cap` to see what happens.

-The small effect of modes and text awareness is the ease with which you can begin to memorize text manipulation shortcuts.
 Vim is ergonomically designed to keep your fingers at the keyboard, at home row, minimizing finger movement involved in chord-like progressions like `Ctrl-C` and `Ctrl-V` (the usual way to copy and paste selections, for example).
+Instead of the arrow keys or the mouse, vimmers use `hjkl` for navigation.
+With time you can start using sentence-based navigation with `(` and `)`, or move around by paragraph with `[` and `]`.
+To move to the end of the line press `$`.
+To move to the beginning, try `0`.
+Remember to evoke these form the *normal mode*.
 Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively still.
-You don't even have to use the arrow keys, since Vim has reproduced these at the home keys `hjkl`.
 Many writers report reduced hand strain.
 But these are small luxuries.
 The big payoff of modes and text awareness is **command composability.** In some important sense, Vim is a language for interacting with language.
 "Delete a word" has a grammatical structure: a verb and a noun.
 Once you become fluent in this language, you will be able to compose commands "on the fly," without thinking or looking things up.
 A measure of flow and fluency becomes possible, elevating mere editing into handcraft.
-As literary scholars we are biased towards tools that understand language on its own terms.

 As with any language, the road to fluency is not short.
 But compared to a foreign language, Vim makes use of a small, controlled vocabulary.
 It is quick